Eraaalex/RestaurantApp/README.md

 3. Next, you need to open the browser and paste the following link: http://localhost:8080

-4. If you see the following message: "Welcome to the restaurant app!", then the project is successfully deployed.
+4. Then the project is successfully deployed.

-For the reason that lack of time, I didn't have time to implement the pleasant front-end part of the project (even Bootstrap).